-- a.
-Screeners at entrances across all sites of care (inpatient and outpatient) are to wear a face mask. - b.
+- Screeners at entrances across all sites of care (inpatient and outpatient) are to wear a face mask. - b.
 Screeners that are behind Plexiglas® should have access to eye protection as they may need to step out from behind the barrier.
-Eye protection is to be worn when no Plexiglas®-style barrier is present.